MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-20-2-layer-convnet.markdown

 {% endhighlight %}

-Lets breakdown the structure based on the valuees above.
+Lets breakdown the structure based on the values above.
 <br/><br/>
 #### ***Convolutional Layers***
 The input to the first convolution layer if we have just 2 input images is (2 * 1 * 28 * 28)
-Thats:
+That is:
 * Two images
 * Each with a single colour channel (greyscale)
 * With a width of size 28 and a height of size 28